Uplift » What’s in Your Car Accident Settlement Agreement?

 Carefully Review the Document

-The foundation of a car accident settlement agreement, then, is a release of all further legal liability.
-You will promise not to sue the other party for this accident, and you will normally also agree to keep the settlement details private.
+The foundation of a car accident settlement agreement is a release of all further legal liability.
+You will promise not to sue the other party for the accident, and you will normally also agree to keep the settlement details private.

 Agreements should include: